agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_distance.md

 <div style="text-align: right;" markdown="1">Next: [Distance between 2D Points Part 2](@ref tutorial-distance-hypot)</div>

 @tableofcontents
-In this tutorial we will examine how to calculate the cartesian distance between a 2D reference point and a vector of 2D points.
+In this tutorial we will examine how to calculate the Cartesian distance between a 2D reference point and a vector of 2D points.
 This could be used for example in a clustering algorithm such as dbscan.